bentalebahmed/UnityCOM/README.md

 ## Installation

+In Player Settings -> other Settings use .NET 4.x

 Add unityPackage to Unity, in folder serial communication you will find a scene "New Scene" to test the COM port (teseted on Arduino uno, nano).